UN pleads for Syria aid access after truce extended

 Summary

-The United Nations urged Syria's government Thursday to allow immediate aid deliveries to hunger-stricken civilians after a fragile cease-fire was extended for 48 hours by Russia and the United States.
+The United Nations has urged Syria's government to allow immediate aid deliveries to hunger-stricken civilians Friday after a fragile ceasefire was extended for 48 hours by Russia and the United States.

-In a sign of renewed tensions between the two powers, who back opposing sides in the conflict, key government ally Moscow accused Washington of failing to meet its obligations under the truce.
+In a sign of renewed tensions between the two powers, who back opposing sides in the conflict, key government ally Moscow accused Washington of failing to meet its obligations under the truce deal it brokered with Moscow.

-The U.N. said 20 trucks loaded with aid had crossed into a buffer zone between Turkey and Syria, voicing hope the supplies could be delivered to besieged rebel-held districts of Aleppo city Friday.
+Russia's ambassador to the United Nations, Vitaly Churkin, said Moscow wanted a U.N.
+Security Council resolution endorsing the deal.

-The U.N.'s Syria envoy Staffan de Mistura said Thursday that the truce was holding "by and large".
+The United States said the ceasefire was more or less holding, despite breaches by both sides, but expressed concern the U.N. aid convoys were blocked.

-Forty trucks carrying food for 80,000 people were at the Syrian-Turkish border waiting for the green light to go to Aleppo about 70 kilometers (44 miles) away, said Swanson.
+The U.N.'s Syria envoy Staffan de Mistura said the truce was holding "by and large".

 ...